Libensemble/libensemble/docs/tutorials/executor_forces_tutorial_complex.rst

 libEnsemble features two variants of its executor that perform identical functions, but are designed for running on different systems.
 For most uses, the MPI variant will be satisfactory.
 However, some systems, such as ALCF's Theta do not support MPI launches from compute nodes.
-On these systems libEnsemble is run either on launch nodes or uses a proxy launch mechanism to submit tasks from compute nodes.
+On these systems, libEnsemble is run either on launch nodes or uses a proxy launch mechanism to submit tasks from compute nodes.
 One such mechanism is a scheduling utility called Balsam_ which runs on a separate node.
 The Balsam Executor variant interacts